leidegre/leidegre.github.com/README.md

 http://blog.leidegren.se

-This my GitHub page, here I write and publish things for my blog.
+This is my GitHub page, this is how I write/publish things for my blog.